fmarotta/bioinfoconda/README.md

 required for the alignment; another part could be called 'quality control;' yet another could be 'statistical analysis,' or 'plots.'
-Snakemake makes it easy to use the appropriate conda environment for each rule: check it out [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+Snakemake makes it easy to use the appropriate conda environment for each rule: check this out [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

 #### Best practices